lfppfaria/EasyZipkin/README.md

     //Do your stuff...
 }
 ```

-Our library automatically will detect any zipkin header and resume tracing, if the request is an untraced request we will just trace from this point onwards.
+Our library automatically will detect any zipkin header and resume tracing, if the request is an untraced request we will just trace from the entry point onwards.

-If everything is wired up properly we will have a trace wich started on our client application an resume tracing on a remote resource:
+If everything is wired up properly we will have a trace wich started on our client application an resumed tracing on a remote resource:

 ![Alt text](https://github.com/lfppfaria/EasyZipkin/blob/master/Images/RemoteTraceTimeline.JPG?raw=true)